CSC207-UofT/course-project-group-010/phase2/other-documents/Use of GitHub Features.md

 3. Actions

-- We use the Actions feature to automate our program workflows.
-For example, we added tests for some methods ( getSize, getComment) to automate the testing process.
+- We use workflow actions to automate our JUnit tests whenever we push or merge request to main.
+- Without triggering tests manually, we can check our codes run as how they are supposed to on github.

 4. Test Coverage